 Artists Up Close

-pARTners brings in a series of artists from the community to lead students in mini-residencies that focus on specific styles and techniques including screen and print making, casting/plaster molds, metalworking, and painting.
+pARTners sponsors a series of artists from the community in leading students in mini-residencies.
+The workshops focus on specific styles and techniques including screen and print making, casting/plaster molds, metalworking, and painting.
 These opportunities now only allow students to learn from experts, they provide an opportunity for students to hear about careers in the arts.

 JACKSON HOLE HIGH SCHOOL

 For five days, JHHS students work with local artists and writers in Sinks Canyon State Park, located outside of Lander Wyoming.
 Using place-based education, students engage in a variety artistic and creative writing projects, interact with the environment, and explore the humanities using nature.